MelodicMetrics/Target-ECommerce-Revenue-Analysis/index.md

 A repository that contains documentation of my various analysis steps for this portfolio project.

 ## Important Note
 Please note that this project is a W.I.P.
 With that in mind, sections may not be fully filled out or are subject to change.
-Currently I am in the EDA phase working within Power BI.
+- ~Currently I am in the EDA phase working within Power BI.
 I am analyzing frequency distributions and employing toggle tables for easy customization of metrics in my visuals.
+This cuts down on the amount of report pages that are necessary.~
+- Currently I am converting my github repository into a webpage using html, css, and javascript.
-This cuts down on the amount of report pages that are necessary.
-Thank you for your patience and feel free to email me any questions!
+- Thank you for your patience and feel free to email me any questions!

 ## Project Overview
 - **Objective**: The goal of this project is to explore Revenue trends in E-commerce sales data from Target in Brazil.